Claim Credits for the 2022 ASCRS Annual Meeting

-The Evaluate Sessions and Claim Credit website for the 2021 ASCRS Annual Meeting is available through Setpember 4, 2021.
-Don't forget to claim your CME credit and evaluate sessions in time!
+The Evaluate Sessions and Claim Credit website for the 2022 ASCRS Annual Meeting has closed.

 ASCRS Continuing Medical Education